eneliviu/drf-backend-api/README.md

 [*Back to top*](#)

+## API endpoints

+TODO

 ## Technologies Used

 ### **Django Rest Framework:**
 - A web framework made with Python that helps build web apps quickly and efficiently.
-It's great for managing databases and organizing code, making it easier to create complex features for ***LovinEscapades-api***.
+It's great for managing databases and organizing code, making it easier to create complex features.

 ### **Geopy Python Module:**
 - A library that helps find geographic coordinates, like latitude and longitude, from place names.
 It’s used to show trip locations accurately on the map.